-- Fish, such as salmon, tuna, or trout, are rich in protein and Vitamin D, as well as omega-3 fatty acids—all of which your hair LOVES.
+- Fish, such as salmon, tuna, or trout, are rich in protein and Vitamin D, as well as omega-3 fatty acids

 - Walnuts are also rich in fatty acids, biotin, and vitamin E which help protect your hair against damage.

-- Eggs, in addition to protein, have zinc, selenium, sulfur, and iron—which is responsible for carrying oxygen to your hair follicles.
+- Eggs, in addition to protein, have zinc, selenium, sulfur, and iron, which carries oxygen to your hair follicles.

 - Blueberries are abundant in vitamin C, which is critical for circulation to the scalp.

 - Spinach has beta carotene, folate, and vitamin C—all of which benefit scalp oils.